threefinbdd/comp250/Review/MidtermReview.md

 - Know the limitations of the types of conditional statements
 - Know the basic differences of the types of loop statements

+##  Array and ArrayList
+- Know the limitations of Arrays that ArrayLists address
+- Know how basic operations with an Array
+    - Traversal of elements
+    - Indices of elements
+    - Extraction and Manipulation of information at an index

 ##  Miscellaneous
 - Be able to read code in order to determine the respective code's output